Coke Daniels

 Damon "Coke" Daniels is an American film director, screenwriter and film producer.
 He wrote and co-produced the 2004 Miramax film My Baby's Daddy.
-He also wrote, produced and directed the 2021 film Karen.
-The latter film was nominated for Golden Raspberry Award for Worst Picture at the 42nd Golden Raspberry Awards, where Daniels received nominations for Worst Director and Worst Screenplay.
+He also wrote, produced and directed the 2021 film Karen, starring Taryn Manning and Cory Hardrict.
+In 2024, he wrote and directed the emotionally charged drama The Waterboyz, starring Omar Dorsey, Quavo, and La La Anthony, in which he won Best Director at the 2024 American Black Film Festival.